|Program Compliance Monitor (Principal Consultant #496)|

 - Provides technical assistance to the field, consistent with best practices and in alignment with all rules, regulations, and laws as applicable to English learners.

-- Participates in division, center, and agency cross functional teams as designated by management.
+- Participates in department, center, and agency cross-functional teams as designated by management.

 - Performs other duties as assigned.